Frontend Developer Resume Example

 Technical skills get you noticed, but soft skills help you fit into a team.
 You want your resume to show both.

 Technical chops matter most for a TypeScript developer.
-You want to show off your TypeScript expertise, plus how you use JavaScript, Node.js, and frameworks like React or Angular.
+You want to show off your TypeScript expertise, plus how you use JavaScript, Node.js, and frameworks like React or Angular, and you can reference a cover letter for ideas on how to present these skills.

 I always highlight my understanding of type systems, ES6+ features, and testing frameworks like Jest or Mocha.
 Employers love to see experience with REST APIs, Git, and CI/CD pipelines.